Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

 Below, we describe our experimental results in the light of the theoretical developments described above.
 First, we provide a qualitative description of the different stages of droplet dynamics from deposition on the porous surface until complete disappearance by evaporation.
-Then, we focus on the dynamics of the wetted annulus around the droplet (the halo), and on its dependency with the imposed RH.
-We also characterize the evaporation dynamics of the droplet itself.
-We discuss implications of these results in terms of evaporation rates and competing mechanisms of transport in the \emph{Discussion} section that follows.
+Then, we focus on the dynamics of expansion of the wetted annulus around the droplet (the halo), and on its dependence on the imposed RH.
+We also characterize the evaporation dynamics of the droplet itself, and discuss implications of all results in terms of evaporation rates and competing mechanisms of transport.